reclaimhosting/azuracast-jps/README.md

 ## Installation Instructions
 You can find Azuracast by clicking Marketplace and then Applications to show all or searching by name.

+The proces is as simple as clicking the icon, adding the environment domain and name and clikcing create: